SaraAGithub-Portfolio/RPS-Challenge-DF/README.md

 To run tests: open an integrated terminal from the 'test' folder.
 Type: 'npm test'.
 Should see passing tests.

 To view webpage: open an integrated terminal in the root of the directory.
 Type: 'npm start' this will generate the localhost link.
 Click on that link.
 Webpage will open.

+In the result.js route, there is a commented out console.log to check in the console that the user's name is being recorded and persisted throughout the game.
+This can be uncommented if verification is needed.
 ```

 ## Reference: